Protests as Indianapolis police kill 3 in separate incidents

 The officer who shot Reed is black, The Indianapolis Star reported, and he has been placed on administrative leave.

-Taylor said the initial investigation suggests that Rose “may have made the call with the intention of initiating an ambush-style attack on the officers when they arrived.”
-He did not rule out the possibility that Reed’s earlier fatal police shooting may have spurred Rose’s actions, but said there was no evidence to confirm that.

-Between those two shootings, Officer Jonathon Henderson, a 22-year veteran, struck Lisby with his vehicle.
+Between the shootings, Officer Jonathon Henderson, a 22-year veteran, struck Lisby with his vehicle.
 Police said Henderson requested help and rendered first aid to the woman.
 Lisby was pronounced dead at a hospital.

-The Greater Indianapolis NAACP said in a statement Thursday that it was monitoring information about both fatal police shootings.
+The Greater Indianapolis NAACP said in a statement Thursday that it was monitoring information about the shootings.

 “All of us are trying to make a new normal in an un-normal time.
 Incidents like these do not help restore normalcy to our community,” said Chrystal Ratcliffe, president of the NAACP branch.